 How To Set Goals

-S – specifc meaning that the goal is clear and well-defined.
+S – specific meaning that the goal is clear and well-defined.

 M – measurable meaning that there is a desired time when the goal will be completed.